cncf/glossary/definitions/nodes.md

 ### What it is

-A node is a computer that works in concert with other computers, or nodes, to accomplish a common task.
-When we talk about cloud native platforms a node could be a physical computer, a virtual computer, referred to as a [VM](virtual_machine.md), or even a [container](container.md).
+A node is an independent compute unit that is connected with other nodes over a network forming a [cluster](cluster.md).
+Nodes can be multi-functional physical or [virtual machines](virtual_machine.md), or perform a very specific function within the network.
+Take your laptop, modem, and printer, for example.
+They are all connected over your wifi network communicating and collaborating, each representing one node.
+In [cloud computing](cloud_computing.md), nodes generally refer to [VMs](virtual_machine.md) or [containers](container.md) that accomplish a common goal.

 ### Problem it Addresses

-A node exists to run apps or processes as part of a group of computers.
-A node is part of a [cluster](cluster.md), or group, of nodes that works together in concert.
+While an application could (and many do) run on one single machine, there are some risks involved with that.
+Processes that share a machine aren't properly separated and, if one process crashes, it can drag other processes down with it.
+To address this, developers started creating distributed applications where each process runs on its own node.
+Thus, a node exists to run apps or processes as part of a group of computers and is part of a [cluster](cluster.md), or group, of nodes that works together in concert.

 ### How it Helps